 New housing opportunities will be enhanced by a wide array of community and supportive services (CSS) for Sheppard Square households.
 Individualized needs assessments and outcome-focused case management services will be provided by LMHA's highly skilled case managers.
 New health-based initiatives, results-oriented early childhood care, educational programs and parental supports will also be made available to residents.
 Existing Sheppard Square households will also be given extensive relocation benefits and support from LMHA's experienced relocation staff, as well as an opportunity to move back into newly created HOPE VI units.

 In sum, this HOPE VI grant will provide more than 450 new homes for local families, as well as quality job and learning opportunities and CSS services for Sheppard Square households.
 To accomplish this ambitious Revitalization Plan, HOPE VI funds will be leveraged with more than $90 million in physical development commitments and $4.2 million in community and supportive service.

-Update: Sheppard Square is nearing completion.
-The Old Presbyterian Center, with 32 units, will be completed this winter.
-The home ownership component should begin construction this spring.
-For more information regarding homeownership opportunities at Sheppard Square, please contact Brent Reece at (502) 569-6314.
+For more information regarding homeownership opportunities at Sheppard Square, please contact Jeff Ralph at (502) 569-3400.
 For a copy of the homeownership brochure - Click Here.